skst328/scope-timer/README.md

   Resets all recorded timer data, clearing all scopes and measurements.
 Use this to start a fresh set of measurements within the same process.

+## Release History

+For a detailed history of changes, please see the `CHANGELOG.md` file.

 ## License

 This project is licensed under the MIT License.